EricChiquitoG/NegotiationEngine/README.md

 ### Negotiations

-The API allows to create, list, get a single negotations.
-For a negotation you can bid, accept or reject.
+The API allows to create, list, get a single negotiations.
+For a negotiation you can bid, accept or reject.

 The status field in the response can be one of